415DomSmith/nodebot-workshop/exercises/spin_motor_spin/problem.md

 * Start it spinning again after another second
 * Ensure this loop repeats infinitely

+note : we will use a bjt npn type transistor for this circuit, they are common in starter kits (P2N2222AG, BC547), other type of transistor exists but may require different wiring.

 Hint: You could use the motor `start` and `stop` events to stop/start the motor.

+check what type of transistor you have by googleling it's reference.

 ## Circuit diagram